Configuration

 _images/interface-m3.png

 Each port has the coordinates of the logical center of the port and the direction (orientation) of the port.
-Whenever two ports are meant to connect without any offset or angle (e.g. male and female connectors), their coordinates and directions should match (not inverted directions).
+Whenever two ports are meant to connect without any offset or angle (e.g. male and female connectors), their coordinates should match and their directions should be opposite (rotated 180 degrees around [1, 1, 0]).
 The suggested convention is to use the Z-axis (blue) as the main direction.
 Male ports should have the Z-axis pointing outwards, while female ports should have the Z-axis pointing inwards.

 Sometimes there are multiple interchangeable ports within one interface.
 For example, take a look at the NEMA-17 mounting ports: